 Yes, Insycle can help manage parent-child associations.
 For more information, see the Associate or Link Parent-Child Companies article.

 Yes.
 If no matching record is found, you can choose to automatically create a new company record based on what is in the contact record.
-Under Step 2, check the Create new Companies when no matching is found box to enable, then select the field to use for naming the new company.
+Under Step 2, check the Create new Companies when no matching is found box to enable, then select one or more fields to use for naming the new company.

 When Insycle creates a company record during the association process, the Original Source Data 2 property value will be "Insycle Data Management."